Tell the Truth to Each Other

 You think you will get what you desire

-But you haven’t considered the consequence
+But you haven’t considered the consequences

 Lies push those who love you away